Injury Claims* in Ireland: All You Need to Know

 Your essential guide to injury claims in Ireland, including how much you can expect to get in compensation.

-Personal injury covers many kinds of accidents and incidents — from slips in the supermarket, to incidents at work, car crashes and a lot more — and they can be hard to recover from as the physical and emotional impact can be devastating.
+Personal injury covers many kinds of accidents and incidents — from slips in the supermarket, to incidents at work, car crashes, defective products and a lot more — and they can be hard to recover from as the physical and emotional impact can be devastating.
 Getting compensated for what happened to you won’t fix everything, but it will certainly help to get your life back together.

 That is why, with personal injury claims in Ireland, it is important to know what steps to take so that you do end up with a financial award you’re happy with.
 Most people, understandably, are simply not aware of personal injury law in Ireland and the procedures involved to make a successful claim.
 Here, we present a basic outline of what to do if you find yourself seeking personal injury compensation, and you can get a free and detailed guide by following the link at the end of this blog.

 The golden rule in any kind of accident, whether you were at fault or not, is to never admit liability (indeed, it may well be a condition of your motor insurance never to say sorry, and admitting liability may invalidate it).
 It means not rushing to say you caused an accident and that you were in the wrong.
 You may well have been, but equally, in any kind of confused situation, the other party could also be at fault.

 If the other person immediately says it was their fault and tries to settle straight away, don’t agree to it.
 The same goes for their insurance company.
 If they are on to you shortly after the accident and want to make a payout, do not do anything before seeking legal advice, as the chances are you could end up with far less than you’re entitled to.